 10. A Silent Voice (2016)

 Naoko Yamada’s A Silent Voice is based on the successful manga series by Yoshitoki Oima.
 It features a deceptively simple story line but conveys complex emotions, touching on sensitive topics like bullying and social anxiety.
 It tells the tale of 17-year old Shoya who is a social outcast and decides to commit suicide.
 At the same time, Shoya’s days as a bully in the elementary school heavily weigh upon him.
-Six years before, he spearheaded the merciless bullying of a deaf girl named Shoko Nishimiya.
-The bullying tipped to a point where Shoko was forced to transfer school.
+Six years before, he mercilessly bullied a deaf girl named Shoko Nishimiya.
+It tipped to a point where Shoko was forced to transfer school.

 9. When Marnie Was There (2014)